Blue-Ventures-Conservation/GEM/README.md

 associate the correct script path with the corresponding variable.
 If this is not done for all 13 function scripts the GEM will not work properly, likely producing errors.
 The names of each function script are close to the variable names that they were written for.
-If there is a mix up, look back at the Github page and reference the three module scripts.
+If there is a mix up, look back at the GitHub page and reference the three module scripts.

 After you have opened the links or saved the GEM locally, there are detailed